Featured image of post 2025: Striving with Words and Actions

 But now, I trade them for a neighbor’s book on planting trees by hand.

-At the age of twenty-three, Xin Qiji led fifty horsemen in a daring charge into the enemy camp, capturing the traitorous general Zhang Anguo and riding through the night to present the prisoner in Jiankang.
-Over forty years later, this legendary feat was immortalized in his poem Zhegutian with the line, “Once, I held strategies to bring peace to the land, but now, I trade them for a neighbor’s book on planting trees by hand.”
-By then, however, Xin Qiji had transformed from the bold young general who wielded his spear into an old man planting trees with white hair.
-When the pro-peace faction regained control of the court, the former leading figure of the pro-war camp penned his most heartrending elegy.
+At the age of twenty-three, Xin Qiji led fifty cavalrymen straight into the enemy camp, captured the traitor Zhang Anguo on horseback, and raced south overnight to present the captive in Jiankang.
+This legendary experience, more than forty years later, condensed into the line “In my prime, banners and flags surrounded ten thousand men” in “Partridge Sky.”
+But by then, Xin Qiji had transformed from a young general wielding a spear into an old man planting trees.
+When the peace faction regained control of the court, the once leading figure of the war faction penned his most poignant lament.